ppearson/prod/doc/rst/source/provisioning/index.rst

 Using Providers
 ---------------

-In order to use providers (internally done in Prod via their HTTP web APIs) to provision resources, you must have an "API Key" created for your account.
-For Digital Ocean, this key also is required for listing available resources (like locations).
+In order to use providers (internally done in Prod via providers' individual HTTP web APIs) to provision resources, you must have an "API Key" created for your account.
+For Digital Ocean, this key (API Token) also is required for listing available resources
+(like locations).

 You can create these keys in the account settings section of the web interface of each provider, and you will need to set an environment variable in order for Prod to know about it and use it for its requests to the respective API endpoint of the provider.